SophiaSilveira/mq_driver/README.md

      - Fila cheia - FEITO SOPHIA
      - Tirar registro - TO DO

--P3 - Enviar msg - INICIADO SOPHIA -> bug
+-P3 - Enviar msg - FEITO SOPHIA -> bug
     - Processo não encontrado - FEITO SOPHIA
     - Fila cheia, circular - TO DO
     - Enviar [ALL] - TO DO